Healthy Homes Assessment Glenside

 What We Do

-As building inspectors we handle all aspects associated with expert house Inspections.
-We’re there to ensure you make the right decision when buying your next home.
+As building inspectors, we are experts in all aspects that come with specialist home inspections.
+We are there to make sure you make the right decision when buying your next home.

-We value your money and conduct detailed examinations to make sure you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning your own home.
+We consider your investment to be a serious one, and undertake comprehensive examinations to ensure that you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun aspects of purchasing or owning an house.

-We specialise in a variety of solutions to make sure that you are completely aware of the state of any property you could be thinking of buying or selling in addition to other solutions.
+We specialise in a variety of solutions to make sure that you are fully informed about the condition of any property you may be contemplating buying or selling as well as additional services.

-With our systematic method of conducting your home inspection and the latest software technology with digital photos embedded into your document, you are able to actually see any problems that might be identified.
-Because of our comprehensive report, it is not surprising that we receive so many referrals from clients our service to family members and friends.
+With our systematic approach to inspecting your property as well as the latest technology in software including digital photos imbedded into your report, you are able to actually see any problems that might be identified.
+With our comprehensive report, it’s not surprising that we have so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports